kannibalox/pyrosimple/docs/configuration.md

 remote_https = "https://example.com/RPC2"
 ```

-!!!
-Note
-    For HTTP(S) connections, it's important to either explicitly
-    provide the path (e.g. `https://example.com/RPC2`) or leave it off
-    entirely (e.g. `https://example.com`). `https://example.com/` will
-    not work for most setups.

 `rtmlxrpc`, `rtcontrol` and `pyrotorque` accept a `-U`/`--url` flag to
 provide the `scgi_url` directly when working with remote machines:
 ```bash